Transfer Credits for Undergraduate Programs

 How to Maximize Your Transfer Credit Potential

-With our generous transfer credit policy, you are eligible to transfer in up to 90 credits toward your bachelor's degree, or 45 credits toward your associate degree.
+With our generous transfer credit policy, you are eligible to transfer in up to 90 credits toward your bachelor's degree, and up to 45 credits toward your associate degree.

 Champlain College Transfer Credit Policy

 A course taken at another institution may substitute for a required Champlain College Online course if the two courses are substantially similar, even though the course titles may differ.
 A student who transfers from another college may receive up to 45 of the required credit hours for an associate degree or up to 90 credits toward a bachelor's degree, provided that the credit is transferred from an accredited institution, similar or elective courses are offered at Champlain College Online and the student has received a grade of "C" or better in that course.

 |Degree||Maximum Transfer Credit Allowance||Total Credits to Earn Degree|

 |Associate||45 credits||60 credits|

 |Master's||Up to 6 credits on a per case basis*|